-The list of the master's theses, stating the subject and the supervisor, shall be submitted to the Faculty Board for approval no later than 24 December of the academic year in which the thesis will be submitted.
+The list of master theses, stating the subject and supervisor, is submitted to the Educational Board for approval.
+At the latest by May 1st, the Educational Board must appoint at least one assessor in addition to the thesis supervisor.

 § 3.
 A thesis supervisor must be an independent academic member of staff ("ZAP"), a postdoctoral research assistant or a visiting professor or another member of the academic staff who is the holder of a doctorate.
 As a general rule, assessors are members of academic staff from within the VUB.
 The faculty may decide to appoint one external expert as assessor.